jakeloftis/wireguard/README.md

 Launch PuTTY
 Log in to Vultr: https://my.vultr.com/
 Select Server
-Copy/Paste IP Address from Vultr to "Host Name (or IP address)" text box in PuTTY
+Copy/Paste IP Address from Vultr to the "Host Name (or IP address)" text box in PuTTY
 Click "Open"
 Username: root
 Password: Copy/Paste password from Vultr server page into PuTTY password prompt (*Hint: Use right click to paste into PuTTY)